Discipline Appeal Process

 - Short-term Suspension – exclusion from school for a period of time up to (five) school days.

 - Long-term Suspension – Exclusion from school for a period of time exceeding five school days but less than 20 school days.

 - Emergency Exclusion - Exclusion from school for a period of time where there has been a determination that the student’s presence in the school represents a danger to self or others.

 - Reassignment – Mandatory transfer to another school or program; No student may return to the school from which he or she was reassigned.

-- Expulsion - Expulsion show mean a student may not attend any school in the district for the period of the expulsion.
-Expelled students may participate in a district specified alternative school during the term of expulsion.
+- Expulsion - Expulsion means a student may not attend any school in the district for the period of the expulsion.
+Expelled students may participate in a district-specified alternative school during the term of expulsion.

 For additional questions, reach out to the Omaha Public Schools Hearing Office (531) 299-0466.